 Lordship Salvation confuses and blurs the Law and the Gospel so that ultimately Law just consumes the entire Gospel.

 John Fonville gives examples of how Lordship Salvation has infected a lot of the visible church.
 He uses the example of David Platt’s book Radical.
-(Platt has a Lordship Salvation theology.)
+(Platt has a Lordship Salvation Theology.)
 Here is Pastor John Fonville at 32:50 in the podcast —

-Nowhere does scripture issue a command for believers to ‘live the gospel’ – that is the unique work of Christ alone.
+Nowhere does Scripture issue a command for believers to ‘live the Gospel’ – that is the unique work of Christ alone.
 I’ve never met a person who has incarnated themselves.
-And I’ve never met a person who has perfectly through their active obedience given perfect perpetual personal obedience to God’s law.
-I’ve never met a person who has the authority to lay their life down on a cross and pick it up again the third day and propitiate the judgement and wrath of God for sin.
-So it’s a confusion of categories and it’s silly to call people to ‘live the gospel’.
+And I’ve never met a person who has perfectly through their active obedience given perfect perpetual personal obedience to God’s Law, ever.
+I’ve never met anybody who had the authority to lay their life down on the cross and pick it up again the third day and propitiate the judgement and wrath of God for sin.
+So it’s a confusion of categories and it’s silly to call people to ‘live the Gospel’.

-Because Lordship Salvation blurs law and gospel, it also has a defective understanding of discipleship.
+Because Lordship Salvation blurs Law and Gospel, it also has a defective understanding of discipleship.
 Fonville explains this (43:00 in the podcast) by giving the example of how Platt misinterprets the story of the rich young man in Mark 10.